radiantlogic-v8/documentation-new/documentation/installation/managing-self-signed-certificates.md

  ```

-## StatefulSet Certificate Update (All Pods)
+## Updating server certificate across multiple pods

-If you have multiple FID pods (e.g., fid-0, fid-1), you must:
+If you have a multi-node cluster (e.g., with fid-0, fid-1, fid-N pods), you can perform a StatefulSet certificate update by following these steps:

 * Copy the certificates to all pods.